buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     ... """ % dict(server=link_server))

 Note that we ommitted the entry point name from the recipe specification.
-We were able to do this because the scripts recipe if the default entry point for the zc.recipe.egg egg.
+We were able to do this because the scripts recipe is the default entry point for the zc.recipe.egg egg.

    >>> print system(buildout),